crystal-lang/rfcs/text/0009-lifetime-event_loop.md

   fiber (one at a time).

-Unlike `libevent` which adds and removes the `fd` to and from the polling system on every blocking operation, the lifetime event loop driver adds ever `fd` _once_ and only removes it when closing the `fd`.
+Unlike `libevent` which adds and removes the `fd` to and from the polling system on every blocking operation, the lifetime event loop driver adds every `fd` _once_ and only removes it when closing the `fd`.

 The argument is that being notified for readiness (which happens only once